fastlane/docs/docs/best-practices/continuous-integration/codemagic.md

 ## Getting started

-For publishing iOS apps it is recommended to create an App Store Connect API key so you don't have to use 2FA.
+For publishing iOS apps, it is recommended to create an App Store Connect API key so you don't have to use 2FA.
 This also offers better performance and increased reliability.
 More details can be found [here](https://docs.fastlane.tools/app-store-connect-api/).

-## Adding Environment variables
+## Adding environment variables

-The following **environment variables** need to be added to your workflow for Fastlane integration.
+The following **environment variables** need to be added to your workflow for *fastlane* integration.

-Make sure that the **secure** checkbox is checked to encrypt any senstive values such as API keys or passwords.

 - `MATCH_PASSWORD` - the password used to encrypt/decrypt the repository used to store your distrbution certificates and provisioning profiles.
 - `MATCH_KEYCHAIN` - an arbitrary name to use for the keychain on the Coemagic build server, e.g "fastlane_keychain"